cyberwani/wpstank/README.md

 ## Todos

-1. Test to make sure settings are editable
+1. <del>Test to make sure settings are editable</del>
+1. Follow back to find `.wpstankrc` if we are in a child directory
+1. Don't allow `wpstank` to initialize more than once
+1. Prompt before overwrite.